c-marc/c-marc/README.md

 - Languages: HTML5, CSS and javascript/typescript (I learnt Python in another life, but right now I'm into JS/TS for backend too)
 - Frontend libs: React, React Router
-- Fullstack frameworks: I'm into Remix.
-I like their approach.
+- Fullstack frameworks: I'm into Remix right now
-- Pretty stuffs: I'm a little bit versatile with this subject: Tailwind-CSS, plain CSS, classless or minimalistic CSS approches...
+- Pretty stuffs: I'm a little bit versatile with this subject: plain CSS, TailwindCSS, classless or minimalistic CSS approches...
-- DB: MongoDB, SQlite, Prisma (ORM), BaaS
+- ODM/ORM: mongoose, Prisma, BaaS
 - Backend: (Remix), Express, BaaS
-- DevOps: I'm fine with simple deployment, but this is not something I'm fluent with in a production environment where you cannot mess with migrations, security...
+- DevOps: I'm fine with simple deployment, CI/CD concepts, but this is not something I'm fluent with in a production environment where you cannot mess with migrations, security...
 - Mobile: React Native
-- UX/UI: some knowledge of concepts and Figma
+- UX/UI: some knowledge of concepts and some knowledge of Figma

 ### What I'm interested in learning right now 🌱

 - sharpen my skills with the already mentionned tech;
 - get a better workflow and get better at choosing and leveraging the right tools (frameworks, 3rd-party libs or services... ); and at focusing my learning and expertise on these...
 - get better at testing: Vitest, cypress;
-- maybe a UI library; maybe Storybook;
+- maybe a UI library
+- maybe Storybook;
 - maybe a headless-CMS

 ### Worth mentioning 🔧

 I've also got a statistical background and a solid experience with `R`.
 Even though I've recently been spending more time on web development, you may be here because of that...
-Want to talk about causality, misconceptions about _p-values_, or the `Tidyverse`?
-Why not...
+Want to talk about causality, misconceptions about _p-values_ or confidence intervals, or the `Tidyverse`?

 ## Contact Me 💬 <a id="contact-me"></a>